akka/akka-projection/docs/src/main/paradox/running.md

 Java
 :  @@snip [CassandraProjectionDocExample.java](/examples/src/test/java/jdocs/cassandra/CassandraProjectionDocExample.java) { #running-with-actor }

-Be aware of that the projection and its offset storage is based on that only one instance of the unique `ProjectionId` is running at a time.
+Be aware of that the projection and its offset storage is based on the `ProjectionId`.
 If more than one instance with the same `ProjectionId` are running concurrently they will overwrite each others offset storage with undefined and unpredictable results.

 ## Running in Cluster Singleton